parula-app/docs/docs/develop/app/voice-application-via-websocket.md

   id: 0,
   success: true,
   result: {
-    responseText: "Your next appointment is in 2 weeks from now: Pia meeting with Ben Bucksch" }
+    responseText: "Your next appointment is in 2 weeks from now: Parula meeting with Ben Bucksch" }
 }